-The Tasmanian Shellfish Quality Assurance Program (TSQAP) is a collaboration between State Government and the shellfish industry.
+The Shellfish Market Access Program (ShellMAP) is a collaboration between State Government and the shellfish industry.
 Public alerts are issued during periods of biotoxin risk to warn against the consumption of wild shellfish in affected areas.
-Pathogens associated with sewage inputs are also monitored by TSQAP.
+Pathogens associated with sewage inputs are also monitored by ShellMAP.

 The Public Health Hotline can also be contacted on 1800 671 738.